-Under WAC 220-340-050 and WAC 220-370-200, import permits are mandatory for any entity importing live shellfish from outside Washington State for any purpose, such as aquaculture, research, or display, but this regulation excludes animals that are market-ready that are not expected to contact Washington waters.
-These permits are regulated by the Washington State Department of Fish and Wildlife (WDFW), and require a “clean bill of health” certifying that the origin is disease-free, and free of green crab (Carcinus maenas) and oyster drills (Urosalpinx cinerea and Ocinebrellus inornatus).
-Transfer permits are also required under WAC 220-340-150 when moving adult shellfish and seed between and within basins.
-WDFW import permits do require all live oyster seed and stock that will enter Washington State waters to be dipped in a dilute chlorine solution, but this treatment is a requirement only where there is potential exposure to the invasive Green crab (i.e. natural or unfiltered/untreated waters), and it has not been evaluated for use against Polydora.
+Under WAC 220-340-050 and WAC 220-370-200, import permits are mandatory for any entity importing live shellfish from outside Washington State for any purpose, such as aquaculture, research, or display, but excluding animals that are market-ready that are not expected to contact Washington waters.
+Transfer permits are required under WAC 220-340-150 when moving adult shellfish and seed between and within basins.
+These permits are regulated by the Washington State Department of Fish and Wildlife (WDFW).
+Import permits require a “clean bill of health” certifying that the origin is disease-free, and free of the invasive green crab (Carcinus maenas) and oyster drills (Urosalpinx cinerea and Ocinebrellus inornatus).
+The WDFW import permits can require that live oyster seed and stock entering Washington State waters to be dipped in a dilute chlorine solution, if there is potential exposure to the invasive Green crab (i.e. natural or unfiltered/untreated waters).
 In instances where the chlorine dip is lethal (e.g. any form of mussel and geoduck), imports are only allowed from locations isolated from European green crab infested waters, and thus the treatment is not required.
+The chlorine dip has not been evaluated for use against Polydora.
+If effective, it could be adopted as a treatment required by WDFW when translocating stocks from infected areas.
 Oyster shell (cultch), which is moved throughout the state for oyster bed enrichment and hatchery seeding for farming and restoration purposes, is required to be "aged” out of the water for a minimum of 90 days, so it is unlikely to harbor viable Polydora worms or eggs (WDFW, personal communication).